drewag/Swiftlier/README.md

 ### map

-Return a new dictionary with mapped values for each key
+Return a new dictionary with mapped values for each key and value

     var foods = [
         "fruit": ["Apple", "Cantelope", "Strawberry"],